vitejs/vite/docs/blog/announcing-vite3.md

 ## Bundle size-reduction

-Vite cares about its publish and install footprint, a fast installation of a new app is a feature.
+Vite cares about its publish and install footprint; a fast installation of a new app is a feature.
 Vite bundles most of its dependencies and tries to use modern lightweight alternatives where possible.
 Continuing with this ongoing goal, Vite 3 publish size is 30% smaller than v2.

 |             | Publish Size | Install Size |
 | ----------- | :----------: | :----------: |